Skyland: Production

+Emmanuel Gorinstein conceived the series in 2000, initially as an adult animation project.

 The show was announced in September 2002 when French animation studio Method Films commissioned a hybrid animated series that combines CGI and traditional animation with stop-motion techniques.
 Method Films' partner Millimages would handling worldwide distribution for the hybrid series.
+By then, the series was repositioned to cater to a 9-14 demographic.

 Two years later in May 2004, Canadian animation studio 9 Story Entertainment which was launched two years prior in September 2002 joined the upcoming hybrid animated series as a co-producer turning the series as a French/Canadian co-production as Method Films and the Canadian animation studio signed a deal with Nickelodeon's digital channel Nicktoons to broadcast the series in the US.

 Animation

 The first part of the animation was produced by Attitude Studios of Paris, France, with large amounts of facial animation work and rendering outsourced to DQ Entertainment in India.
 Subsequently, the later part of the season has been completely animated and finalized in DQ Entertainment of Hyderabad, India, using a completed motion capture shot in Attitude Studios.
 It appears to make extensive use of motion capture technology (i.e. animation modeled upon data from live actors) for a next-generation animation look.